chongyi-zheng/chongyi-zheng.github.io/_pages/infom.md

     <img src="../assets/papers/infom/images/ogbench_offline2offline_bar.png" width="70%" />
 </p>

 - We compare InFOM to eight baselines learning different models, measuring the performance on downstream tasks after fine-tuning.
-The models learned by those methods include behavioral cloning policies, transition models, representations, classifiers that predict occupancy measures, and latent intentions along with intention-conditioned policies (skills).

-- InFOM matches or surpasses all baselines on six out of eight domains.
-On those more challenging state-based manipulation tasks from OGBench, we find a marked difference between baselines and InFOM.
-We conjecture that the baselines failed on these more challenging tasks because of the *semi-sparse* reward functions, while our method learns an expressive generative model along with the GPI-like policy extraction strategy to better exploit the high-reward region of the state space.
+- We conjecture that the baselines fail on these more challenging OGBench tasks because of the *semi-sparse* reward functions.

+- InFOM learn an expressive generative model along with the GPI-like policy extraction strategy to better exploit the high-reward region of the state space.

 ### Ablation study